 Section 1.
 Election Committee

-- A. The Board of Trustees shall appoint a three-member Election Committee at least three months prior to elections.
+A. The Board of Trustees shall appoint a three-member Election Committee at least one month prior to elections.

 Section 2.
 Eligibility of Candidates

-- A. A candidate running for office shall be an active member of the association for two consecutive years prior to the date of publication of voters list.
+A. A candidate running for office shall be an active member of the association for two consecutive years prior to the date of publication of voters list.
 Active membership begins from the date of submission of application, provided, the application was accepted and approved by the Executive Committee.
 Renewal of membership before the date on which voters list is published will be considered as continuous membership.
-The date of publication of voters list shall be communicated to members at least 30 days in advance.

 Section 3.
 Elections